• Skip to main content

 The image is from the Codex Borgia.
 It is a pre-contact Mesoamerican religious manuscript believed to be from the region that is now Puebla, Mexico.
 New York City has a large Pueblan community.

 The Mesoamericans wrote many manuscripts.
-Spanish colonizers and colonizer priests destroyed most of them because to them, anything not European was demonic.
+Spanish colonizers and their priests destroyed most of them because to them, anything not European was considered demonic.
 Only a handful of Mesoamerican manuscripts survived colonization.

 It’s interesting to note that some colonizer priests burned Indigenous literature, while others stole it for their personal libraries.
 Both acts say a lot about the religion that commited them.